 - B) Voting Membership:

 - 1) Deputy Commissioner

 - 2) Concerts Coordinator

 - 3) Special Events Coordinator

 - 4) Lectures & Cultural Arts Coordinator

 - 5) Film Coordinator

 - 6) Graphics Coordinator

 - 7) Event Safety Coordinator

 - 8) Production

-- 9) Two (2) Publicity Coordinators
+- 9) Publicity Coordinator

 - 10) Ticket Coordinator

 - 11) Digital Media Coordinator

 - 12) Volunteer Coordinator

 - 13) Two (2) Senators

 - 14) Production Assistant

 - 15) Two (2) Programming Assistants

 - 16) Graphics Assistant

 - 17) RHÂ Liaison, after attending three consecutive meetings

 - 18) Event Safety Assistant

-- 19) Member-at-Large
+- 19) Publicity Assistant

-- C) Non-voting membership:

 - 1) Program Board Commissioner (except to break a tie)

 - 2) Assistant Director for Student Programs, Events and Services

 - 3) Executive Director

+- 4) Program Board Advisor

-- 4) Attorney General
+- 5) Attorney General

-- 5) Controller(s)
+- 6) Controller(s)

-- 6) Local Affairs Organizing Director
+- 7) Local Affairs Organizing Director

-- 7) A.S.
+- 8) A.S.
 President

-- D) Selection and Term of Office:

-- 1) The Program Board Commissioner, the Deputy Commissioner, and each voting member shall be hired and recommended by a Committee of out-going Program Board members, nominated by the President, and final approval being given by the Senate for a term of one (1) academic year.

-- 2) The Program Board Commissioner has the ability to veto any nominations.

-- 3) In consultation with the outgoing ASPB Commissioner and Assistant Director, the incoming ASPB Commissioner will select no more than 7 Program Board members to serve both during A and B Session on a summer Program Board.
+- 1) The Program Board Commissioner, the Deputy Commissioner, and each voting member shall be hired and recommended by a Committee of out-going Program Board members, nominated by the President, and final approval being given by the Senate for a term of one (1) academic year. - 2) The two (2) Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.
+The Program Board Commissioner has the ability to veto any nominations. - 3) In consultation with the outgoing ASPB Commissioner and Assistant Director, the incoming ASPB Commissioner will select no more than 7 Program Board members to serve both during A and B Session on a summer Program Board.
 The summer Program Board will host a weekly film screening and a variety of small events for students enrolled in summer sessions.
 Both outgoing and incoming Program Board Coordinators are eligible to serve on Summer Program Board.

-- E) Duties and Responsibilities of Program Board:
+E) Duties and Responsibilities of Program Board:

-- 1) Hold regularly scheduled public meetings with public agenda approximately every week during periods of regular school instruction, excluding Study Week.

-- 2) Plan and produce a diverse schedule of entertaining and cultural events.

-- 3) Encourage and foster creativity and diversity in programming.

-- 4) Maximize student input into the programming area.

-- 5) Continually improve the quality of student activities.

-- 6) Encourage student growth and development of new skills and expertise in the area of program planning and production.

-- 7) Solicit student input for all programming areas, recruit Committee and Board members, provide avenues for student participation at the Committee and Board level, and delegate authority to Committee members for completion of specific tasks.

-- 8) Establish and constantly update a set of operating
+- 1) Hold and attend regularly scheduled public meetings with public agenda approximately every week during periods of regular school instruction, excluding Study Week. - i.
+In the event that a Board member cannot attend meetings, they shall be required to send a qualified proxy in their place. - 2) Plan and produce a diverse schedule of entertaining and cultural events. - 3) Encourage and foster creativity and diversity in programming. - 4) Maximize student input into the programming area. - 5) Continually improve the quality of student activities. - 6) Encourage student growth and development of new skills and expertise in the area of program planning and production. - 7) Solicit student input for all programming areas, recruit Committee and Board members, provide avenues for student participation at the Committee and Board level, and delegate authority to Committee members for completion of specific tasks. - 8) Establish and constantly update a set of operating policies.